-Welcome to the public release of the JWST ETC!
+Welcome to version 1.5.1 of the JWST ETC!

-- Log in with MyST, or work anonymously
+- Log in with MyST, work anonymously, or enter Quick Start mode

 - The JWST ETC allows you to have multiple workbooks.
 Each workbook allows you to define sources, place them in scenes, and use the scenes in calculations.
 Sources may be used in multiple scenes, and scenes may be used by multiple calculations, which will be automatically recalculated to reflect any changes made.
 Reasonable default values are provided for all fields.